sara-nl/spiderdocs/source/Pages/software_on_spider.rst

 Install EasyBuild as a software manager.
 Note that you need to have write access to directory ``/project/<project-name>/Software`` to be able to follow the instructions below.
 Please change the ``<project-name>`` in the commands to your project name.

-After logging into Spider-UI node, run the following commands:
+After logging into Spider worker node, run the following commands:

 .. code-block:: bash